I had never really thought of Greece before.

 “Natos!” she shouts, pointing at him “Natos o barberis!”

 We have chosen to marry on the island of Samos as this was where a young man – soon to be my father-in-law – while carrying out his compulsory national service in the army, fell in love with a girl studying on the island the traditional Greek style of ceramics, the style of patina.
-A girl who would later become a famous practitioner and teacher of this style of pottery, then an MP, and soon, my mother-in-law.
+My soon-to-be mother-in-law.

 Samos is completely different from anywhere else I had previously experienced in Greece.

 An island far east off the Greek Aegean coast, with Turkey clearly visible, perhaps even a swimmable distance away.
 Life is slower, sweeter, more easy.
 People going about their lives, content, fat with time.

 The registrar of marriages works from an office straight out of the 1950s.
 No computers, papers flapping under paperweights.
 They seemed to have never faced the problem of an Englishman wanting to marry here before.

 The registrar scratched his head under his huge picture of Kolokotronis – the Greek general who drove out the Ottoman Empire from the land – and hits on a plan.

 He set about creating some fabricated documents that, it seems to me, somehow show that I am born and bred from Samos.
 He seemed very pleased with his schemes.

-A few weeks after this and I – now a Samosian – am in a large aureate hall, on my island, in front of the Mayor of Samos.
+A few weeks after this and I – now a Samosian, despite having only been on the island a few days – am in a large aureate hall, on my island, in front of the Mayor of Samos.
 Waiting for my bride.

 And my mother-in-law is spitting lightly on my head – “ftou ftou ftou”.

 Apparently this is for good luck.
 To keep ‘The Eye’ away from me.

 The Eye – To Mati – is the malevolent effect that comes from people staring at you because you’re too beautiful, or too clever, or too aggravating, or too annoying.
 Or maybe just because you’re standing like a fool in front of a large wedding crowd of gabbering Greeks not really having much understanding of what’s going on.